Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Simulation Studies

 \subsection{Model Misspecification Simulations}

-Proper specification is a key consideration when adopting parametric approaches like this one.
-For the data generating mechanism of log-normal $X$ used thus far, samples of $n = 1000$ subjects were generated under the heavy censoring scenario.
-In these data, we explored the impact of misspecifying the imputation model as (i) log-logistic, (ii) Weibull, (iii) exponential, or (iv) piecewise exponential with $J = 10$ disjoint sub-intervals based on the percentiles of the uncensored $X$ values.
-For each distribution, we did both single imputation and multiple imputation with $B = 10$ imputations.
+Proper specification is key when adopting parametric approaches like this one.
+For the data generating mechanism of log-normal $X$ used thus far, samples of $n = 1000$ subjects were simulated under heavy censoring.
+In these data, we explored the impact of misspecifying the imputation model as (i) log-logistic, (ii) Weibull, (iii) exponential, or (iv) PWE with $J = 10$ disjoint sub-intervals based on the percentiles of the uncensored $X$ values.
+For each distribution, we considered both single imputation and multiple imputation ($B = 10$).

-As expected, the log-normal distribution (the truth) led to the lowest bias in estimating $\beta_1$, the coefficient on censored covariate $X$ (Figure~\ref{figure:misspec-betas}).
-Still, the piecewise exponential distribution performed nearly as well as the true specification, and the log-logistic and Weibull distributions were less than $5\%$ and $10\%$ biased, respectively.
-In comparison, the bias of the parametric CMI approaches with any of these four imputation models was comparable to the bias of the semiparametric CMI approach ($2.8\%$).
-Only the exponential distribution was glaringly biased ($47\%$), which is not surprising since it makes the strictest assumptions of the distributions considered.
+As expected, parametric CMI assuming the log-normal distribution (the correct specification) led to the lowest bias in estimating $\beta_1$ (Table~\ref{table:misspec}).
+Still, the PWE distribution performed nearly as well as the true one.
+The log-logistic and Weibull distributions were less than $5\%$ and $8\%$ biased, respectively.
+The exponential distribution was glaringly biased ($47\%$), which is not surprising since it makes the strictest assumptions.
+In comparison, bias of parametric CMI assuming the log-normal or PWE distributions was better than semiparametric CMI ($2.8\%$), while the log-logistic and Weibull were slightly worse.
+For the four distributions that were reasonably unbiased (excluding exponential), the SE estimators performed similarly, with multiple imputation still leading to conservative estimates.

-For the four distributions that were reasonably unbiased (all but the exponential) , the standard error estimators performed similarly (Table~\ref{table:misspec}).
-As in Section~\ref{subsec:mi-sims}, the standard error estimator for multiple imputation overestimated the empirical one for all distributions, leading to conservative coverage for the 95\% confidence intervals.
-This finding further supports the conjecture that the conditional mean imputed values are non-congenial with the outcome model, so that even the correctly specified distribution led to overestimated standard errors.
-Like Section~\ref{sims:single_imp}, the standard error estimator for single imputation performed well, leading to empirical coverage probabilities close to the nominal 95\% using all distributions except the exponential.